iv-menshenin/hideme/README.md

 ## digital signature

 Let's imagine that my friend needs to ensure that the decoded data is not edited by the man in the middle (MITM).
-I can sign with my private async key and give my friend the public key so that he can verify the signature.
+I can sign my payload with private async key and give my friend the public key so that he can verify the signature.
 Now, if the MITM is able to change the message (let's assume that he revealed our keys).
 Then without knowing my private key he will not be able to fool my friend.
 ```shell